swwilley18/PowerShell-Scripts/README.md

 - Replace {Server Name} and {Path to File} in the $OutFile variable with actual values before running the script.
 - This script can be modified to return the server list instead of exporting to a file if needed.
 ### parameters:
-  -OU: The distinguished name of the Organizational Unit containing the servers.
+  - OU: The distinguished name of the Organizational Unit containing the servers.

 ## Set-Proxy.ps1
 - Usage: Set-Proxy -ProxyServerIP "proxyserverIPAddress" -ProxyBypassList "<local>;*.domain.com"